 Free Comic Book Day Comics[2.
 I got so many comics, the stores around me were generous like that.]:

 World of Aspen (ASPEN MLT INC)

 This book was not awesome at all.
 It opened with an recap of the comic Homecoming.
 I don’t know if homecoming is actually boring as shit or if it was because it was a recap that felt like a 3rd grader’s what I did on my summer vacation essay.
 There was a lot of telling and very little showing.
 The best part of comics is all the showing, the in-the-thick-of-it action.
 Here we have, “A monster came, and it was scary.
 Luckily that girl from space fought it off.
-It was intense, but we were revealed to survive it.2” Yeah?
+It was intense, but we were revealed to survive it.[1. not direct quotes, but what it directly felt like.]”
+Yeah?
 I didn’t pick up on any of that intensity or excitement or relief.

 Witchblade Unbalanced Pieces (IMAGE COMICS)

 This book was also done in past tense, recap style, but it was done better.
 It was done so well that even though I’m now caught up on the story to #155, I wish I wasn’t I want to get in at #1 and follow this story from “go.”
 There are other universe and supernatural things, and witches in biker gangs and it all seemed very interesting and awesome.
 Also, the voice of the character came through in this recap in a way that made me want to hear more from her.